PriyaGhosal/BuddyTrail/README.md

 Travel Blog: Read tips, guides, and personal stories from seasoned travelers.

-Multi-Language Support: View the website in multiple languages, catering to a global audience.

 User Reviews and Ratings: Read and leave reviews for destinations, hotels, flights, and activities.